You can make a difference in helping us provide compassionate, quality health care to the medically underserved in our

 All volunteer licensed health providers with a current or temporary Virginia license are covered for liability under the Division of Risk Management program (Virginia Code 54.1-106) at no cost, this includes only medical malpractice (see https://trs.virginia.gov/Risk-Management/Plans-Programs/Free-clinic for more information).
 Temporary license must be valid for dates of volunteer services.

 The Health Wagon is looking for physicians, physician assistants, nurses, nurse practitioners, social workers, and any other ancillary health professionals to help provide health care to the medically under-served areas in rural Appalachia.
-Our state-of-the-art mobile health unit serves the many needs of individuals, families, and communities that would have otherwise remained untreated.
+Our state-of-the-art mobile health unit serves and two stationary clinics meet the many needs of individuals, families, and communities that would have otherwise remained untreated.

 Volunteer opportunities range from one to three weeks.
 During your tour, you will be working both in our stand-alone and mobile clinics.
 We provide basic primary care to our patients.
 Typical medical conditions include diabetes, hypertension, obesity, and hyperlipidemia.
 These patients will warm your heart because they are so appreciative of the medical care they receive.